Lukas-bt/gribouille/README.md

 -   **Line Thickness:** Select from a range of line thicknesses (1-9) via the menu.
 -   **Status Bar:** Displays real-time information about the mouse coordinates (X, Y), the currently selected tool, line thickness, and color.
 -   **Menu System:** A menu bar for accessing tools, thickness options, and application controls.
--   **MVC Architecture:** The application is structured using a Model-View-Controller pattern, separating the data model, user interface (FXML), and control logic.

 ## Technologies Used